Quijos-Quichua: Traditional food

-Chacra - Household Gardens
+Chacra

 The above produce is grown and cultivated in these gardens (chacra).
 Household gardens, or chacra, remain important in the lowland Quijos (Quichua) communities in the Ecuadorian Amazon.
 Chacra production is not only central to household food security but also its symbolic importance to Quijos (Quichua) cultural identity.

-Traditional Cooking Methods
+Traditional cooking methods

 Traditionally the Quijos (Quichua) communities cooked over an open fire.
 The use of banana leaves to wrap their food was also very common.
 The banana leaf wrapped food items would then be cooked over the fire in one of two ways; either smoked/grilled over the open fire or placed in a pot of boiling water to be steamed.
 The use of clay pots (olla) is not only an important aspect of traditional cooking but also of traditional art.
 Among their traditional dishes is the Yuyucallana, made with plants such as Yuyu (bud) scabbard, chontayuyu (chonta flower, yuyu (palmito) and banana leaf.
 Another favourite food of the Quijos is maito.
 This dish is cooked in the fire, it is fish (usually tilapia) wrapped in banana leaves.
 Finally, meals are served on the floor, on larger leaves of the banana tree.

-Hunting and Fishing
+Hunting and fishing

 Exclusively the men of the community carried out both hunting and fishing.
 Before going hunting they smoked tobacco as part of an ancestral practice.
 The ritual indicates that the Quijos would identify in the ashes of tobacco the animal they are going to hunt.
 In the case of not seeing any figure in the ashes would mean that they would not have good results for that day.
 Another traditional practice before the hunt was for the Quijos people to drink Guayusa.
 This plant, found in the Ecuadorian Amazon, contains caffeine and other components such as theobromine or L-teanine, stimulants that reduce physical and mental fatigue and fight stress.
 The leaves of the guayusa tree are dried and brewed like a tea.
 It is also a traditional tea that the Quijos brew in the early mornings.
 A traditional ritual they do before hunting is to smoke marijuana in order to see their prey clearly.

 Quijos capture dantas, monkeys, guantas, turkeys and other wild animals with an instrument made with wood called bodoquera.
 Bodoquera is a blowpipe and it contains small arrows with herbs and poison which will put the preys asleep instantly when they get in touch with the instrument.
 The poisoned arrow penetrates almost without the prey feeling it; the poison circulates rapidly and, half a minute later, the animal falls, completely dead.

 Another way to catch the animals was through traps known as 'toclla', which hold the prey suspended in the air.
 They also capture birds with this trap (toclla).
 For fishing, they use traps and barbasco.
 Barbasco is a plant that contains poisonous chemical compounds that have been used for fishing by indigenous populations of the Americas.